ebensing/chef-awscli/README.md

 awscli Cookbook
 ===============

-this cookbook will install the aws command line tools found http://aws.amazon.com/cli/ (note: also makes sure python is installed)
+This cookbook will install the aws command line tools found http://aws.amazon.com/cli/ (note: also makes sure python is installed)

 Requirements
 ------------